Power Minimization of Downlink Spectrum Slicing for eMBB and URLLC Users: Numerical results

 In the case of NOMA, we show the results of Algorithms~\ref{alg:N-fea} and~\ref{alg:ex}, labeled as N-fea and N-BCD, respectively.
 For this paradigm, we always present the results obtained setting $F_u = F = 12$.
-We remark that the choice of this parameter does not influence the eMBB allocation while increasing the number of resources available reduces the power coefficients needed for SIC (see~\eqref{eq:power:sic} and its comments).
+We remark that the choice of this parameter does not influence the eMBB allocation while increasing the number of resources available reduces the power coefficients needed for SIC (see~\eqref{eq:power:sic}).
 We set the threshold of the BCD approach as $\tau = 10^{-7}$.
 In the case of OMA, we present the results for different frequencies reserved for the URLLC data stream transmission.
 In particular, we set $F_u \in \{3,6,9\}$, labeled as O-3, O-6, O-9, respectively.
 To correctly compare the performance of schemes with different number of resources available, we fix the number of bits to be transmitted in the whole slot as $N_e = 8640$ and $N_u = \frac{2160}{7}$.
 In this way, the spectral efficiency for NOMA with $M_u = 1$ are $r_u = 1$ bit/s/Hz and $r_e = 4$ bit/s/Hz.
-For the other schemes, the spectral efficiencies can be computed trough~\eqref{eq:bit2se}.
+For the other $M_u$ values, the spectral efficiencies can be computed trough~\eqref{eq:bit2se}.

 Firstly, we study the behavior of the power needed for the SIC process given in eq.~\eqref{eq:power:sic}.
-Fig.~\ref{fig:sic} shows the overall power spent for the SIC process $P_u^\text{SIC} = \sum_{f\in\mc{F}_u} P_u^\text{SIC}(f)$ as a function of the distance of the eMBB user $d_e$.
-As expected, closer to the BS is the eMBB user, smaller is the power needed for the SIC process.
+Fig.~\ref{fig:sic} shows the overall power required for the SIC process $P_u^\text{SIC} = \sum_{f\in\mc{F}_u} P_u^\text{SIC}(f)$ as a function of the distance of the eMBB user $d_e$.
+As expected, the closer the eMBB user to the BS the smaller the power needed for the SIC.
 We can also see that the gap between different spectral efficiencies starts to be relevant when $d_e \ge 100$ m.
 For higher distances, increasing the spectral efficiency increases the value of eMBB power $\mb{P}_e$ given by solution~\eqref{eq:power:e}; for lower distances, the evaluated power is dominated by the terms $1 / \gamma_e(f)$.
-We remark that a low $d_e$ means a high average SNR $\Gamma_e$ leading to a higher probability of having high instantaneous SNR values $\gamma_e(f)$.
+We remark that a low $d_e$ means a high average SNR $\Gamma_e$ leading to a higher probability of having high values of $\gamma_e(f)$.